pnsn/GFAST/ShakeAlertBranch.md

 For Ubuntu need apt install of libapr1 and libapr1-dev.
 Link to libapr-1.

-On Centos, apr-dev package is installed as a dependency in the activemq-cpp-devel package.
+On Centos, apr-dev package is required and may be installed as a dependency in the activemq-cpp-devel package.

 ### iniparser